aigamer-dev/Trip-Wizards/README.md

 - **Payment Integration**: Stripe and Google Pay support
 - **Performance Optimization**: Advanced caching and performance monitoring
 - **Material 3 Design**: Modern UI with comprehensive theming

+### Wear OS Companion Experience

+- **Itinerary Glance Tile**: Lightweight tile surfaces the next upcoming trip segment, gate info, and countdown at a glance.
+- **Actionable Notifications**: Mirrored push notifications provide quick actions for check-in, share ETA, or acknowledge alerts directly from the watch.
+- **Trip Progress Peek**: Swipeable card lists current day agenda and travel checklist items optimized for the circular UI.
+- **Offline Snapshot**: Automatically syncs the next 24 hours of itinerary details when the watch reconnects, keeping essentials available without the phone.
+- **Implementation Plan**: Deliver as a dedicated Flutter module (`wear_companion/`) that shares core services via a federated package while keeping the phone app as the primary hub.

 ## 🚀 Quick Start